wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 > Note that, this push contains a commits with buggy code.

 5. Users testing these new features complain recent changes (made in this week) broke some core functionality so you immediately decide to restore to the state of last week.
-The reason we are going for an immediate recovery without much troubleshooting is :
+A few things to note:
-	1. This is an emergency situation - highest priority is to restore the functionality.
+	1. This is an emergency situation - highest priority is to restore the functionality this is why we are not doing much troubleshooting.
+Also, we already know of a working state.
 	2. Why we are not using `git revert`?
-We absolutely can, I am just doing
+We absolutely can & it should actually be the preferred way, I am just doing  `git reset --hard` to demonstrate it's usage in this scenario.
-	3. to immediately bring back the working functionality (of course we will still be investigating the root cause in next scenario).
+	3. We will still be investigating the root cause in later (next scenario).
 ```bash
 git reset --hard b0ba17d
 HEAD is now at b0ba17d undo4: feature 3